htc-ccis1301/fall-2017/_experiences/intro-hello-world.md

 {% include alert.html type="info"
     content="We will talk more about what all of this HTML is and what it means later on.
 For now, focus more on the GitHub assignment process."
 %}

+We will talk more about what all of this HTML is and what it means later on.
+For now, focus more on the GitHub assignment process.

 ### Version the modified files
 Versioning the files requires using the `git add`, `git commit`, and `git push` commands.